ToolJet/ToolJet/docs/docs/setup/heroku.md

 4. Click on `Deploy app` button at the bottom to initiate the build.

-5. After the succesful build, you'll see two buttons at the bottom: `Manage App` and `View`.
+5. After the successful build, you'll see two buttons at the bottom: `Manage App` and `View`.
 Click on the `View` to open the app or click on `Manage App` to configure any settings.

 <div style={{textAlign: 'center'}}>